kulisak12/preditor/README.md

-# Prediktor
+# Preditor

 Speed up your writing with predictions and typo corrections.

 ## Model

-The model is being developed in a [separate repository](https://github.com/kulisak12/prediktor-model).
+The model is being developed in a [separate repository](https://github.com/kulisak12/preditor-model).